 TWO ACT PLAYS GEOGRAPHY -- When Hurricane Katrina separates Hannah and Lisa, Hannah desperately seeks help in finding her mother.
 Finalist, Contra Costa Times New Play Competition.
 Winner, Solano Repertory Company's New Play Competition.
 Produced by Solano Repertory.
 Nominated for Arty and Elly Awards.
 Scene from Geography read by the Hill-Murray Young Performer's Workshop, Maplewood, MN.

 PELICANS --Beth hopes to help legendary actors Arthur and Jessica Borden revive their careers with a low-budget production titled PELICANS, in which everything that could possibly go wrong does – in a big way.
-Finalist, Shakespeare in the 'Burg Competition 2014.
+PELICANS received an award of excellence from the Shakespeare in the ‘Burg competition.
 "Thank you for sending us Pelicans.
 It's a funny, charming, well-paced play with a unique voice.
 Michael Bulger, Associate Artistic Director, Clubbed Thumb Theatre."